 What is a registered shareholder?

 Registered shareholders, also known as "shareholders of record," are people or entities that hold shares directly in their own name on the company register.
-The issuer (or more usually its transfer agent, such as Computershare) keeps the records of ownership for the registered shareholders and provides services such as transferring shares, paying dividends, coordinating shareholder communications and more.
-Shares can be held in both electronic (book entry) through the Direct Registration System (DRS) or certificated form (when permitted by the issuer company).
+The issuer (or more usually, its transfer agent, such as Computershare) keeps the records of ownership for the registered shareholders and provides services such as transferring shares, paying dividends, coordinating shareholder communications and more.
+Shares can be held in both electronic form (book entry) through the Direct Registration System (DRS) or certificated form (when permitted by the issuer company).

 What are the benefits of being a registered shareholder?